Squidwarder/cse15l-lab-reports/index.md

 Hello world.
 This is a repository to store relevant lab assignments for CSE 15L

+## Content

-Right now I'm making changes using VSCode and
-Github Desktop to this file.
+Right now I'm making changes using *VSCode* and *Github Desktop* to this file.
-This is pretty interesting, and I really liked the `Open in VSCode` option in GitHub
+This is pretty interesting, and I **really** liked the `Open in VSCode` option in GitHub
 Desktop.

 This is the [link](https://squidwarder.github.io/cse15l-lab-reports/test1.html) to my first test with another page.

+Right now there are 2 other files:

+- README.md
+- test1.md